fm4dd/hd44780lcd-lib/readme.md

  For more information about those, see Digi's website for embedded solutions at http://www.digi.com/products/wireless-wired-embedded-solutions/

+### License:

- License: I make the library and examples available under the terms of the LGPL version 3, which is particularly suited for libraries.
+I make the library and examples available under the terms of the LGPL version 3, which is particularly suited for libraries.

+### Installation

- Installation under Dynamic C Version 9.xx: Place the library file into C:\DCRABBIT_9.21\Lib\Displays.
+* Dynamic C Version 9.xx: Place the library file into C:\DCRABBIT_9.21\Lib\Displays.
 Now add the library to Dynamic C's library inclusion list.
 This list is a text file C:\DCRABBIT_9.21\Lib.dir.

- Installation under Dynamic C Version 10.xx: This compiler version now automatically searches through the standard library path.
+* Dynamic C Version 10.xx: This compiler version now automatically searches through the standard library path.
 Place the library file into it, and next compile time it should be found.

- Additional documentation and detailled usage examples are online:
+### Additional documentation

 http://fm4dd.com/electronics/rabbit/hd44780lcd-to-rabbit.htm